 The building is one of the oldest original Smethport buildings.
 More information about the church can be found at www.smethporthistory.org, the Hamlin Memorial Library, or the McKean County Museum.

-Jim Herzog is our longest member, since April 2, 1939.
+Jim Herzog was our longest member, since April 2, 1939.